 What is type 1 diabetes life expectancy?
 How long can a type 1 diabetic live?

-People can make assumptions but they say that life expectancy is reduced by 25 years.
+People can make assumptions but they say that life expectancy is reduced by 25 years if you have Type 1 diabetes.
 Alarmingly, about 435 million diabetics in the world at the end of year 2030 are estimated by a research study conducted by the International Diabetes Federation and this data include both type 1 and type 2 diabetes.